haoran1012/PostGIS-Builder/docs/database/snapshot/index.rst

       .. image:: _static/snapshot-tab.png

-From here, select the database you wish to Snapshot from the drop-down as shown below and click the Snapshot button.
+From here, select the database you wish to Snapshot from the drop-down as shown below and click the Create button.

       .. image:: _static/snapshot-panel.png